Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

   > [Info] For detailed information about activating a language in the *PIM* module, see [Configure the language settings](../Integration/04_ConfigureLanguages.md).

 2. Select the desired language in the *Language* drop-down list.
-  The multi-language values in the columns has been changed to the values in the selected language.
+  The multi-language values in the columns have been changed to the values in the selected language.
 All single language values remain unchanged.

   > [Info] If a product has no attribute value defined in the selected language, the value in the corresponding columns remains blank.